samsiljee/MS_sonification/README.md

 Hence, this project takes individual spectra, and maps the m/z value to Hz and the intensity to amplitude.
 This generates a sine wave for every peak which are then overlaid to produce a tone for the spectrum.

 I would like to extend this project so that an entire MS run can be sonified using the tones of the individual spectra.

+## Things to try out
+- Using a dedicated package to reverse fourier transform, this will probably be faster